Rev. C.J. Hawking, Executive Director

 Gabriela Rivero, Worker Center Member Organizer

 Gabriela is originally from South America.
 She moved to Chicago 20 years ago at which time she worked in a restaurant.
 She then began working in sales and worked her way up to account management at several large telecommunications companies.
 She first came to the Worker Center after facing discrimination at her workplace.
 She works as a member organizer where she coordinates and facilitates Spanish and English Worker Rights Workshops in our office and at community locations.
+As member organizer, she is charged with maintaining and increasing member involvement, and developing leaders.
 She is a certified bilingual interpreter and an OSHA-certified health and safety trainer.
 Gabriela is fluent in Spanish and English.